fireeye/OpenIOC_1.1/README.md

 # OpenIOC 1.1 -- DRAFT

-This repo is a place to put stuff about OpenIOC 1.1 (and ultimately future versions)
+This repo is a place to put stuff about the OpenIOC 1.1 Draft Standard

-We have recently released OpenIOC 1.1 internally to the IOC Stakeholders.

-After this release, there was a request for a few additional modifications by stakeholders.
-We are posting both here, and will consolidate once we get affirmative responses from stakeholders.

 ## Major Changes from IOC 1.0

-### OpenIOC 1.1 v1 (initial)

 1. Restructured the XML.
 OpenIOC now has thee distinct sections